fuqcool/fuqcool.github.io/_posts/2014-02-11-know-js-array.md

 ### Array is Object

-Yes, you know that.
-But do you know `typeof([]) === 'object'`?
-Wow, that's strange, shouldn't it be 'array'.
-Yes it is, but it is also an object.
+Yes, you know that, what you might not know is `typeof([1, 2, 3]) === 'object'`?
-Then how should we test if an object is an array?
+Wow, that's strange, shouldn't it be "array"?
+How should we test if an object is an array?
 Here is a trick that is used widely in javascript world:

 ``` javascript
 if (Object.prototype.toString.call(a) === '[object Array]') {